thecookingsenpai/Spin/README.md

 ### Introduction

-Spin is a template that allows you to start a simple Electron application with included a boilerplate code that contains methods for managing multithreading processes in a simple way.
+Spin is a codebase that allows you to start a simple Electron application with included a template code that contains methods for **managing multithreading processes** in a simple way.

 Some of the methods are related to code execution, others allows also to customize the page HTML in the children processes.

 ### Architecture

-The project makes an extensive use of the worker_threads npm module, available in all the modern npm versions.
+The project makes an extensive use of the **worker_threads** npm module, available in all the modern npm versions.

 The majority of the code is in main.js, enclosed in a SECTION comment tag and commented.
 In the included worker example script, you can easily examine and apply Spin methods to your project.